Welcome

 It is important to know the relative height of a given arch

-support in order to gauge who it will be most effective for.
+support in order to gauge who it will be most effective

+for.
 Arch supports that are significantly lower than a person's

-natural arch will not give their feet enough support and won't
+natural arch will not give their feet enough support and

-breaking-in period.
+and gradual breaking-in period.

 The